-This story is by M. R. Tevebaugh and was part of our 2019 Summer Writing Contest.
+This story is by M. R. Tevebaugh and was a runner-up in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 The jet of water hit me in the face.
 “Motherless son of a biscuit!”
 I got a hand between me and the water but dropped the pipe cutter.
 Whatever, I didn’t need that anymore.